achuth10/ShakeLock/README.md

 # ShakeLock

-Uses the sesismic library to lock the phone when it is shook.
+Uses the seismic library to lock the phone when it is shook.